Get a better understanding of your supply chain network and optimize your flows with the help of intelligent visualizations.

 You can use matplotlib.pyplot for a simple plot.

-You can find the source code in my GitHub repository and a detailed tutorial in this video.
+You can find the source code in my GitHub repository, and a detailed tutorial is included in this video.

 ABC Analysis with Demand Variability

-Indeed, if a product has a stable demand, it will require less attention and optimization than a product with a very volatile demand.
+Indeed, a product with a stable demand will require less attention and optimization than a product with a very volatile demand.

 Therefore, you would like to combine the sales distribution and the demand variability in your classification of products.

-For SKUs with a high CV value, you may face unstable customer demand, leading to workload peaks, forecasting complexity and stock-outs.
+You may need more stable customer demand for SKUs with a high CV value, leading to workload peaks, forecasting complexity and stock-outs.

 Class A products (red): Top 5%

-• Items with CV>1: high allocation of resources to manage their inventory as they represent a majority of your revenue with very unstable demand
+- Items with CV>1: high allocation of resources to manage their inventory as they represent a majority of your revenue with volatile demand

 Class B products (green): following 15%